ybliu9/EyeGazeCapstone/README.md

 Key code has been wrapped up in an independent package named [**pyGazeTE**](https://github.com/ybliu9/pygazeTE).

-Please find the full tutorial at https://medium.com/@yl4616/table-extraction-and-text-recognition-from-images-via-eye-gaze-tracking-ae22a707263
+Please find the full tutorial at: https://medium.com/@yl4616/table-extraction-and-text-recognition-from-images-via-eye-gaze-tracking-ae22a707263

 ## Setup